Introduction of Ayurveda

 Ayurveda does not get into healing of the symptoms superficially, but instead it evaluates the complete body and mind of the individual, and aims to prevent disease and promote health.

 Definition of Health in Ayurveda:

-i.e.Health is that condition when the bio-energies (vata, pitta and kapha) are in equilibrium, the digestive fire (agni) is in a balanced condition; the seven bodily tissues (rasa, rakta, mamsa, meda, asthi, majja and shukra) are functioning normally, the three waste products (urine, feces and sweat) are produced and eliminated normally and the mind, senses and consciousness are in state of happiness.
+In Ayurveda Health is defined as i.e.Health is that condition when the bio-energies (vata, pitta and kapha) are in equilibrium, the digestive fire (agni) is in a balanced condition; the seven bodily tissues (rasa, rakta, mamsa, meda, asthi, majja and shukra) are functioning normally, the three waste products (urine, feces and sweat) are produced and eliminated normally and the mind, senses and consciousness are in state of happiness.

 Ayurveda treatments consisting of four basic forms: Panchkarma (the five detoxification procedure), medicine or drug therapy, dietary regime and the regulation lifestyle are designed to return three bioenergies to the harmonious disease All foods, herbal medicines, special purification and rejuvenation procedures, exercise therapy, meditation and life styles have an effect on over all balance of these three bioenergies or Doshas.

 In order to keep the Doshas in a state of healthy equlibrium and Agni – digestion & metabolism; in proper order Ayurveda prescribes preventive methods for each individual such as Dincharya (daily routine), Ritucharya (seasonal corrections), Sadachara (appropriate behaviour), Rasayana (rejuvenation) and Vajikarana (virlification).